4 Essentials to Consider Before Redesigning a Website

 4. Continuing the Development Process

-A website is never “done,” though versions of your website may be.
-It’s important to realize that your website is going to be a continuous project.
+An e-commerce website redesign often involves letting go of past stylistic choices.
+An outdated-looking site might not instil trust in customers, regardless of its technical functionality.
 Redesign your website with this in mind — there should be at least a loose schedule for updates and revisions.
 This is also where you can add some of your “nice to haves” that may not be feasible now but that may be necessary with future growth.
-As you can see, the process of redesigning your website can be involved — but it’s also necessary.
+As you can see, the process of website redesign can be involved — but it’s also necessary.
 Websites that aren’t regularly redesigned will quickly become outdated.
-Eventually they will shift from being outdated to being unusable.
+Eventually, they will shift from being outdated to being unusable.
 An investment in your website is an investment in your customer support, satisfaction, and engagement, and will ultimately help in improving your company’s sales and your customer retention.